lnlp/LMIC-node/README.md

 The following development boards require an external SX127x or RFM9x SPI LoRa module.
 Most boards have onboard USB that supports automatic firmware upload and serial over USB for serial monitoring.
 An external display can be optionally connected.
-For details and wiring instructions see the board's BSP.
+For details and wiring instructions see the board's BSF.

 | Board name                        | MCU            | Wiring required | USB     | LED | Display | Board-id |
 | ----------                        | ---            | ---             | ---     | --- | ---     | -------- |